mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 RTP packet can be considered acknowledged, when all frames which carried fragments of the RTP packet were acknowledged.

+When QUIC Streams are used, the application should be aware that the direct mapping proposed below may not reflect the real characteristics of the network.
+RTP packet loss can seem lower than actual packet loss due to QUIC's automatic retransmissions.
+Similarly, timing information might be incorrect due to retransmissions.

 Some of the transport layer feedback that can be implemented in RTCP contains information that is not included in QUIC by default, but can be added via QUIC extensions.
 One important example are arrival timestamps, which are not part of